 There are so many creative ways to refer to the act of self-pleasure.
-In this article we will go through the common ones that are around today, as well as look at the history of masturbation euphemisms, as well as TENGA’s own attempts through the years.
+In this article we will go through the common ones that are around today, as well as look at the history of masturbation euphemisms, as well as TENGA’s own attempts to introduce new expressions for masturbation through the years.

 - Why All the Euphemisms?

 - Historically Colorful Language

 - In Summary

 Why All the Euphemisms?

 In the 1800s, masturbation was seen as a great societal evil, thought to cause any number of mental illnesses, including insanity.
 Naturally, people would avoid talking about such taboo subjects, at least directly.
 When the topic would be brought up, it would have to be in a way that distances itself from the topic, in a way that lessens the embarrassing or awkward situation.
 What better way to do that than with wit and humor?

 Let’s look at how masturbation slang has changed in tone and content throughout the years.

 There are many euphemisms that we are all familiar with.
 The problem of finding where these expressions come from is made difficult because they were not spoken of in polite circles, nor studied by linguistic scholars for the longest time.
 But we can try to piece it all together.